Enum

 An enumeration, commonly known as an enum, is declared using the keyword

-.
+enum.
 Compared to other languges, enums in Rust offer greater flexibility and

 power.
-For instance, they support generics (as seen with the Option
+For instance, they support generics (as seen with the Option enum)

 and can encapsulate values within their variants!
 1

-Using an enum
+Using an enum for Errors

-For our grep program, we’ll create an enum
+For our rustle program, we'll create an enum to represent possible errors

-a user wants to merge two intervals, they must overlap.
+if a user wants to merge two intervals, they must overlap.
 If these conditions

-aren't met, we’ll return an error (Err
+aren't met, we'll return an error (Err) using one of our enum variants.

 Defining an enum

-, which lists the errors that we may need to
+Below is the IntervalError enum, which lists the errors that we may need to

 return: